luisrohden/expert/README.md

 #### step 3

-Configure the ./inc/config.php file with your database credentials
+Configure the ./inc/config.php file

+* your database credentials
+* Your database type

+### Ready

 Your application should now be ready to run.